Team-Echo-MIT/r3d-v0-embeddings/README.md

 * Navigate to the cloned repository in your workspace
 * Put echocardiograms to embed as .avi files in the `embedder/echos` subdirectory
 * Run the extraction script in the terminal: `python generate_echo_embeddings.py <your-path>/embedder/echos <your-path>/embedder/r3d_binary_111723.pt <your-path>/embedder/tensor_board` (replace `<your-path>` with the path leading to the embedder directory in your workspace)
-* Embeddings should be written to a txt file in the `embedder/embeddings` subdirectory
+* Embeddings will be written to a txt file in the `embedder/embeddings` subdirectory (this may take some time)

 Repository Name Etymology
 * `R3D` - name of the transformer model used to learn the embeddings